kathoffman/causal-inference-visual-guides/README.md

 # CI-visual-guides

-A collection of visual guides designed by Kat Hoffman to help applied scientists learn causal inference.
+A collection of visual guides designed to help applied scientists learn causal inference.
 To cite this repository or any of the guides, please use:

 Current guides include: